Select and Survey ROI

 1. Add a survey ROI by selecting a SI mode.

-If the SI palette is in mode selection state, selecting any mode automatically adds the appropriate survey ROI to the survey image, which is also automatically assigned by this action.
+If the SI palette is in a mode selection state, selecting any mode automatically adds the appropriate survey ROI to the survey image, which is also automatically assigned by this action.
 The position and size are the same as the one used for the last SI acquisition of that type.

 1. Add a survey ROI by using the floating menu.